Bloody Sunday (1972): Casualties

 In all, 26 people were shot by the paratroopers; 13 died on the day and another died of his injuries four months later.
-The dead were killed in four main areas: the rubble barricade across Rossville Street, the car park of Rossville Flats (on the north side of the flats), the forecourt of Rossville Flats (on the south side), and the car park of Glenfada Park.
+The dead were killed in four main areas: the car park of Rossville Flats (on the north side of the flats), the rubble barricade across Rossville Street, the car park of Glenfada Park and the forecourt of Rossville Flats (on the south side).

-All of the soldiers responsible insisted that they had shot at, and hit, gunmen or bomb-throwers.
+All of the soldiers responsible insisted that they had shot at, and hit, gunmen or bomb‑throwers.
 No soldier said he missed his target and hit someone else by mistake.
-The Saville Report concluded that all of those shot were unarmed and that none were posing a serious threat.
-It also concluded that none of the soldiers fired in response to attacks, or threatened attacks, by gunmen or bomb-throwers.
+The Saville Report concluded that all of those shot were unarmed and that none was posing a serious threat.
+It also concluded that none of the soldiers fired in response to attacks, or threatened attacks, by gunmen or bomb‑throwers.

 The casualties are listed in the order in which they were killed.